Menu

 • Quick maths:

 Addition sums they can answer quickly.
 They are adding two parts together to make a whole.
+These are essential skills and they should be able to answer these quickly in their head.

 4+3= 3+4=